Rafael Nadal: 2018: 11th French Open and Monte Carlo titles

 At the Australian Open, Nadal retired in the fifth set of his quarterfinal against Marin Čilić due to a hip injury.

 Nadal serving at the 2018 US Open.

 On 16 February, Nadal dropped to the No. 2 ranking after 26 weeks at the top when Roger Federer overtook him.
 Nadal was then sidelined with an injury.
 He regained the No. 1 ranking on 2 April due to Federer's second-round Miami loss.
 After recovering from injury, Nadal helped secure the Spain Davis Cup team a victory over Germany in the quarterfinal.
 He beat Philipp Kohlschreiber and Alexander Zverev.

 Nadal won his 11th Monte Carlo title without losing a set (beating Kei Nishikori in the final, a then-record-breaking 31st Masters title).
 He won his 11th title in Barcelona, beating Stefanos Tsitsipas in straight sets, becoming the first player in the Open Era to win 400 matches on clay and hard.
 It was his 20th ATP 500 series title (tied at the top with Federer).

 At Madrid, he beat Diego Schwartzman in straight sets, to extend his record to 50 consecutive sets won on clay and broke John McEnroe's record of 49 straight sets won on a single surface.
 Nadal lost in straight sets to Dominic Thiem in the quarters, ending his 21-match and record 50-set winning streaks on clay.
 Federer overtook him as world No. 1.

-At Rome, Nadal won his 8th title beating Alexander Zverev in three sets, to reach fourth place (overtaking McEnroe) on the men's singles titles in the Open Era leaderboard with 78.
+At Rome, Nadal won his 8th title beating Alexander Zverev in three sets, ending Zverev's 13-match winning streak dating to the 2018 BMW Open, to reach fourth place (overtaking McEnroe) on the men's singles titles in the Open Era leaderboard with 78.
 It was Nadal's record 32nd Masters title and he also regained the No. 1 spot from Federer.